blmage/duolingo-sound-controls/README.md

   <img align="center" width="16" height="16" src="https://raw.githubusercontent.com/blmage/duolingo-tts-controls/master/dist/icons/icon_16.png" />
   Duolingo TTS Controls
 </h4>
-All the settings from the <a href="https://www.github.com/blmage/duolingo-tts-controls">Duolingo TTS Controls</a> extension take precedence over those from this extension.
+All the settings from the <a href="https://www.github.com/blmage/duolingo-tts-controls">Duolingo TTS Controls</a>
+extension take precedence over those from this extension.

 #### Other extensions

-The extension should be compatible with all others out of the box: settings that are applied to sounds by other extensions treated in the same way as the original Duo settings.
+The extension should be compatible with all others out of the box: settings applied to sounds by other extensions are treated in the same way as the original Duo settings.

 ### Limitations

 * The extension is deeply tied to the inner workings of [Duolingo](https://www.duolingo.com), meaning that significant changes on their side could (temporarily) break it.
 If that happens, you can either:

     * wait for me to fix it (you can